station-10/adobe-usage-import-public/README.md

   "scopes": "comma, separated, list, of, scopes"
 }
 ```
+> **Note:**
-NOTE: Company ID is not to be confused with AdobeOrg from your API configuration.
+> Company ID is not to be confused with AdobeOrg from your API configuration.
 Company ID can be found from Adobe Analytics > Admin > All Admin > Company Settings > API Access.
 Look for your `Global Company ID`

 Then, you can use the AdobeAPI class to interact with the Adobe Analytics API.
 Here's an example of how to initialize the API wrapper: